TouhouOML/TouhouOML/README.md

 1. Implement another parser for English descriptions from TouhouWiki.net.
 2. "category" extractor is still buggy.
 3. Track soundtrack relationships using the "Work-Recording" hierarchy.
+4. Musician templates are not resolved yet.
-4. The code is of extremely low quality, need a full rewrite, it's the worst program I've ever written.
+5. The code is of extremely low quality, need a full rewrite, it's the worst program I've ever written.
-5. Trialing newline handling is inconsistent.
+6. Trialing newline handling is inconsistent.